Special Update on Interim Charges

 Examine existing resources and available opportunities to strengthen the state’s nursing and other health professional workforce, including rural physicians and nurses.

-Additionally, Phelan created two interim committees to study the topics of Criminal Justice Reform (PDF) and Health Care Reform (PDF).
+Additionally, Phelan created two interim committees to study the topics of Criminal Justice Reform and Health Care Reform.
 While their charges do not specifically reference disability issues, the committees’ work might impact people with disabilities.
 The Senate has not yet released its list of interim charges to be studied.
 This list is expected to be announced sometime within the next month.
 TCDD will provide an update when the Senate releases its interim charges.

 Share: